Updated: February 2019

 #2 Eat At The Old English Market

 Please don’t assume we’re terrible tourists for being British and going to the English market in Cork.
 It is, in fact, one of the most popular tourist attractions in County Cork.
-So much so I really believe it should be on your list of things to do in Cork County.
+So much so I really believe it should be one of the top things on your list of things to do in Cork for families.

 The Old English Market opened in 1788 as Cork Corporation decided to introduce covered food markets at the centre of the city.
 This decision had been influenced by the change that English city markets had done in previous decades.